Internet Society

 "To yourself and to all those depending upon you.
 Keep your self-respect."

 To be loyal is to show commitment, or an obligation in certain entity, organization, person, religion, etc. For example you can show loyalty to your parents by obeying them. you can show loyalty to your friends by keeping secrets. you also can show loyalty to a business by purchasing products on regular basis.
 Loyalty is rather tricky.
-If you show a commitment or obligation to something, but that something doesn’t work out, was it because you weren’t loyal enough?
-Was it because you were loyal to the wrong things?
+If you show a commitment or obligation to

 Block 5: Cooperation